A120 road: Essex

 The dual carriageway is broken at Galleys Corner, a roundabout with the B1018 (southbound to Witham), Cressing Road and Long Green.
 The roundabout sits to the south-east of Braintree.
 Access to Braintree Village, a shopping area, and Braintree Freeport railway station is via the B1018.

 The A120 runs north–south along the eastern edge of Braintree town before reaching Marks Farm Roundabout.
 The north–south route continues as the A131 towards Halstead, Haverhill and Sudbury.
 Westbound from Marks Farm, the B1256 Coggeshall Road carries traffic into Braintree.
 The A120 resumes its east–west route along a single carriageway – which bypasses Coggeshall to the north – to Marks Tey.

 At Marks Tey, the A12 meets the A120 at junction 25.
 The A12 runs southbound towards Kelvedon, Witham, Chelmsford and London, and northbound towards Colchester, Ipswich and Felixstowe.
 Marks Tey railway station, on the Great Eastern Main Line between London and Norwich, lies directly north-west of the junction.

 A gap in the A120 is plugged by the A12 junctions 25–29, which runs to the north-west of Colchester.

 The remainder of the A120 sits to the east of the A12 between Colchester and Harwich, meeting the London to Ipswich road at junction 29.
 At the junction, the A120 also meets A1232 Ipswich Road (southbound into Colchester).
 Along this section of the route, the A120 bypasses Elmstead, Wix, Ramsey and Dovercourt.

 The A133 meets the A120 at a junction between Elmstead and Wix, which carries traffic towards Great Bentley, Weeley and Clacton-on-Sea.

 Through the Dovercourt and Harwich towns, the B1352 runs roughly parallel to the A120.
 The B1352 meets the A120 at a roundabout near Ramsey and at the route's eastern terminus near Harwich Quay.

 The A120 runs along the northern edge of both towns, meeting the A136 Parkeston Bypass for access to Harwich International Port and Harwich International railway station.
 The route then continues eastbound towards Harwich town centre and Harwich Navyard, past the Dovercourt and Harwich Town railway stations which lie directly south-east of the route.

 The eastern terminus of the A120 is a roundabout with the B1352 West Street and The Quay.
 Navyard lies east of the A120's eastern terminus.

 Within Essex, Essex County Council manages the A120 west of the M11 motorway, near Bishop's Stortford.
 National Highways is responsible for the remainder of the route.

 History

-According to the Society for All British and Irish Road Enthusiasts (SABRE), the Ministry of Transport's 1922 List of Class I and Class II Roads and Numbers listed the A120 as being the route Puckeridge – Bishop's Stortford – Great Dunmow – Braintree – Marks Tey.
+The Ministry of Transport's 1922 List of Class I and Class II Roads and Numbers listed the A120 as being the route Puckeridge – Bishop's Stortford – Great Dunmow – Braintree – Marks Tey.